How to Improve English Vocabulary: 17 Fun and Effective Ways to Learn New English Words

-Isn’t it frustrating (troubling and unpleasant) when you can remember an unimportant fact you learned years ago—like words to a song—but you can’t remember the word you just saw on a piece of paper two minutes ago?
+It’s frustrating (feeling bad because you’re stressed or troubled) when you can remember the words to a song you heard years ago, but you can’t remember the word you just read on a piece of paper two minutes ago.

-Flashcards are great to remember words you already learned.
-But to actually learn a new word, you have to see it in a sentence, use it in your daily speech, or in any other way that will give it some context.
-Once you link the word with something bigger, it sticks better in your mind.
+Flashcards are great for remembering words you already know.
+But to actually learn a new word, you have to see it in a sentence, use it in your daily speech or contextualize (to put into context) it in some way.
+Once you link the word with something bigger, it’s more likely to stick in your mind.

 1. Join Meetup.com

-People don’t always use words the way the dictionary tells them to.
-One of the best ways to learn real vocabulary that you would use in a conversation is by actually having conversations with other people.
-But talking to others can seem scary, especially if you’re a beginner.
-You might get lost when people speak too fast, or be afraid of saying the wrong thing when you respond.
+One of the best ways to learn vocabulary that you’d use in an actual conversation is by having conversations with real people.
+But talking to English speakers can seem scary, especially if you’re a beginner.
+You might get lost when people speak too fast, or be afraid of saying the wrong thing in return.

-You will all be talking about a topic that you like, so it will be fun!
-Don’t be afraid to ask people to slow down—you will discover that most people are very sympathetic (understanding) and have no problem helping you learn.
-You might make a few new friends that way too.
+Don’t be afraid to ask people to slow down when they talk.
+You’ll discover that most people are very sympathetic (understanding) and have no problem helping you learn their language.
+You might make new friends that way, too.

 2. Watch Fun YouTube Videos

-Watching YouTube videos can be a key strategy in your vocabulary building journey.
+Watching YouTube videos can be a key strategy (plan to achieve a goal) in your vocabulary building journey.
 The reason for this is that there are lots of YouTube videos that provide input and context.
-This means that you will be able to associate the vocabulary with images, actions and visual cues.
+This means you’ll be able to associate the vocabulary with images, actions and visual cues.

 There are some fantastic YouTube channels dedicated to teaching you new vocabulary in a fun and engaging way.
-For example, if you want to learn new adjectives, then why not learn with the sister of the great detective Sherlock Holmes, Enola Holmes.
-In the video below, you’ll learn quirky and common English adjectives through this fun movie trailer!
+For example, if you want to learn new adjectives, then why not learn with the sister of the great detective Sherlock Holmes, Enola Holmes?
+In the video below, you’ll learn quirky (strange but fun) and common English adjectives through this fun movie trailer.

 3. Read, Read, Read

 The more you read, the more you learn.
-You will pick up new words without even realizing it when you read.
-Reading lets you see how words are used in sentences, and lets you understand them through context clues.
+Without even realizing it, you tend to pick up new words when you read.
+Reading lets you see how words are used in sentences and understand them through context clues.

 There are even some books that are meant to teach vocabulary.
-These are usually written for students studying for the SATs, but they make a great tool for anyone who wants to learn English because they have definitions of many of the words right there in the book.
-Books like “The Ring of McAllister” and “The Dropanchor Chronicles” are full of over 1,000 words and definitions, but are also as fun to read as a good fiction novel.
+These are usually written for students studying for the SATs, but they make a great tool for anyone who wants to learn English.
+For starters, they have definitions of many of the words right there in the book.

-If these are too difficult for your English level, you can try reading comic books instead.
+If these types of books are too difficult for your English level, you can also try reading comic books instead.
 Comics have a lot of dialogue, and their text is in smaller, easier to understand parts.
-Superman, Batman, and the other well-known heroes are full of words for you to learn.
-If you don’t like superheroes, there are many other options out there, like Calvin and Hobbes or even Garfield.
+Here are some exciting comics for English learners I’d recommend!

 4. Use FluentU to Learn Vocabulary in Real-world Contexts